-If the requestor fails to respond to a request for clarification within 30 days, and the entire request is unclear, the City may consider the request abandoned.
-Otherwise, the City will respond to those portions of the request that are clear.
-If the City considers the request abandoned, it shall send a closing letter to the requestor.
+If the requestor fails to respond to a City request to clarify the request within 30 days, and the entire request is unclear, the City may consider the request abandoned.
+Otherwise, the City must respond to those portions of the request that are clear.
+If the City considers the request abandoned, it shall send a closing letter to the requester.

-- h.
+- i.
 Consequences of disclosing a record in error.
-The City, and its officials, agents, employees or custodians shall not be liable, nor shall a cause of action exist, for loss or damage based on release of a public record if the City, official, agent, employee or custodian acted in good faith in attempting to comply with the Public Records Act. - i.
+The City, and it officials, agents, employees or custodians shall not be liable, nor shall a cause of action exist, for loss or damage based on release of a public record if the City, official, agent, employee or custodian acted in good faith in attempting to comply with the Public Records Act. - j.
 Searching for records.
-The City will conduct an objectively reasonable search for responsive records.
+The City must conduct an objectively reasonable search for responsive records.
 The Public Records Officer will determine where responsive records are likely to be located and involve Records Coordinators in other departments, as needed, to assemble the records.

 After potentially responsive records are located, the Public Records Officer should take reasonable steps to narrow down the number of records assembled to those that are responsive.
 The City will not "bury" a requestor with non-responsive documents.
-However, the Public Records Officer is allowed to provide arguably responsive records to allow the requestor to select the ones they want, particularly if the requestor is unable or unwilling to help narrow the scope of the documents being sought.
+However, the Public Records Officer is allowed to provide arguably, but not clearly, responsive records to allow the requestor to select the ones he or she wants, particularly if the requestor is unable or unwilling to help narrow the scope of the documents being sought.

-- j.
+- k.
 Preserving requested records.
 If a requested record is scheduled shortly for destruction under the City's records retention schedule, the record cannot be destroyed until the public disclosure request has been resolved.
-Once a request has been closed, the Public Records Officer can destroy the record in accordance with the retention schedule. - k.
+Once a request has been closed, the Public Records Officer can destroy the record in accordance with the retention schedule. - 1.
 Records exempt from disclosure.
 Some records or information contained therein are exempt from disclosure, in whole or in part (see Section 9).

-If the City believes that a record is exempt from disclosure and should be withheld, in whole or in part, the Public Records Officer will identify the specific exemption(s) and provide a brief explanation of why the record, or a portion of the record, is being withheld.
+If the City believes that a record is exempt from disclosure and should be withheld, in whole or in part, the Public Records Officer will state the specific exemption and provide a brief explanation of why the record or a portion of the record is being withheld.